22Neves/devsite-docs/guides/qr-code/interoperable-accepting-flow.en.md

 Mercado Pago offers external digital wallets the opportunity to configure the interoperability of their QR codes through the acceptor flow.
 This means that Mercado Pago QR codes can be scanned and paid for with a credit card or account money in any digital wallet, and their processing will be handled by Mercado Pago.

-If you represent an external digital wallet and wish to configure interoperable acceptor flow QR codes, you must:
+If you represent an external digital wallet and wish to interpret and pay interoperable acceptor flow QR codes, you must:
 1. [Configure environment](/developers/en/docs/qr-code/interoperable/acceptor-flow/configuration)
 2. [Verify test scenarios](/developers/en/docs/qr-code/interoperable/acceptor-flow/tests)